volkansevim/alpha-CENTAURI/README.md

 **Clustered monomer fraction in read**: Fraction of monomers that belong to a cluster.

 **#total clusters**: Total number of clusters, i.e., number of distinct monomers in HOR.

-**median, min, max #monomers in HOR**: Median, min, and max of interval/average_monomer_length.
-Here 'interval' is an array containing distances between the monomers within the same cluster.
-Min, max, and median are identical in a regular HOR.
-(Also see 'min, max, median monomeric period' below.)

-**median, min, max monomer len**:  Lengths of detected monomers can be different.
-Large deviations from 171bp points to an irregularity.

 **mean identity within clusters**: Mean identity for monomers of the same kind, averaged over all clusters.